-If you are appealing against your charges, you will need to contact your social worker/care manager.
+If you are appealing against your charges, you will need to contact your social worker/care manager in the first instance as they must complete the Appeal Form.
 If you do not have a named worker, please call Social Work on 0300 100 1800 option 1.